Hellenic Force in Cyprus: Equipment

 Personnel of ELDYK are using Greek's army equipment.

 The service rifles of ELDYK soldiers are some variants of G3.

 Headquarters camp

 The headquarters camp is near Nicosia.
 Its name is "Camp of Major Sotirios Staurianakos".
 The camp is named in honor of the Captain Sotirios Staurianakos, who was killed at 16 August 1974 during the last day of the battle of the ELDYK camp.
 He was posthumously promoted to Major after his death.
 In the camp, there is a memorial representing a soldier who gestures with his hand towards the area of the previous camp of ELDYK (destroyed during the Turkish invasion at 1974) and has inscribed on a marble slab the names and the ranks of the officers and soldiers of the force who were killed or are missing.

 Museum

 The museum of ELDYK is at its headquarters camp.
 Because the museum is located in a military area under the control of the army, permission from the army must be granted in order to visit.

+Parallel Formations

+Separately from ELDYK, Greek special forces from the 35th Raider Battalion (35η Μοίρα Καταδρομών) are also stationed on Cyprus, and cooperate with the Cypriot National Guard and ELDYK.
+These forces are distinct from ELDYK and fall under the authority of the 1st Raider–Paratrooper Brigade.